To drive abroad, Italian citizens are subject to different rules depending on whether they go, for short periods of stay or for residence, to:

 -keep your original licence without doing anything.

-However, in this case there may be inconveniences or delays when issuing the duplicate due to loss, theft or destruction of the document, since it is necessary to request information from the State that initially issued the licence.
+- In the latter case, however, there may be inconveniences or delays when issuing the duplicate due to loss, theft or destruction of the document, since it is necessary to request information from the State that initially issued the licence.

 It is possible to renew one's Italian driving licence by contacting local authorities only (see Circular of the Ministry of Infrastructure and Transport No 30 of 21st May 1999).
 For further details we suggest you contact the competent consular office.